mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/client/swift.md

 ## The Client Delegate

 For the delegate part to work, you need to have `ViewController` conform to `NXMClientDelegate`.
-At the end of the file, add:
+At the end of the file, add this extension.

 ```swift
 extension ViewController: NXMClientDelegate {